syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 }
 ```

-Now you can move to the `K8s Shell` tab and rerun:
+Now move to the `K8s Shell` tab and rerun:

 ```
 make install